DamBasement/OSWA-prep/README.md

-# OSWA-prep
+# OSEP-prep
-Preparation for the OSWA certification
+Preparation for the OSEP certification